 Not all work that a designer takes on are so easy to come up with new ideas that are not only creative but also relevant and original, and not all ideas are easily accepted by a client even with a very persuasive sales talk.
-And when you have the great idea it’s still not going to stop some clients pouring the gravy on.
+And when you have the great idea, it’s still not going to stop some clients pouring the gravy on.
 Mind Mapping techniques can help you to generate a plethora of new and original ideas for print work and web sites giving you more ideas than you need.

 What’s Mind Mapping?